 Western Connecticut State University offers a variety of off-campus employment opportunities for students who have demonstrated financial need and who might like to work in a non-profit organization, such as the United Way or, in the Danbury Public School System.
 These jobs allow students the many benefits of community involvement while earning money and continuing their education.
 For more information on these positions, contact WestConn’s Financial Aid Office.

-The Office of Veterans' Affairs is part of WestConn's Financial Aid Office, located on the third floor of the Old Main Administration Building on the WCSU Midtown Campus.
-The office hours are from Monday through Friday, 8:00 am to 4:30 pm.
-Any student who would like information about benefits earned through the armed services should report to Veterans Affairs/Financial Aid.
+The Office of Veterans’ Affairs is part of WestConn’s Financial Aid Office, located on the first floor of the Old Main Administration Building on the WCSU Midtown campus.
+The office hours are Monday through Friday, 8:00 am to 4:30 pm.
+Any student who would like information about benefits earned through the armed services should report to Veterans Affairs/Financial Aid Office.

 The Connecticut Department of Higher Education has approved WCSU’s educational programs for the training of veterans.
 Veterans may take advantage of their benefits under chapters 30, 32, 35 and 106.